Acebeam X80 Flashlight Review

 Official Specs and Features

-Here’s a link to the Acebeam X80 flashlight product page.
+Here’s a referral link to KillzoneFlashlights.com for the Acebeam X80 flashlight product page.

 Versions

 There are two versions of this light, differing in UI.
 What I’m reviewing here is the original UI.
 It’s my understanding that it’s possible to differentiate between the UI’s by the box color.
-Original UI is in a green box, and the new UI has a red box.
+The original user interface is in a green box, and the new user interface has a red box.

 Price